wj331/tp/docs/DeveloperGuide.md

 * **Alternative 2:** An additional Index field of the Patients Index is to be given, followed by his/her Appointment to edit
     * Pros: Appointment to be edited is specified to the specific Patient index input
     * Cons: Harder for the user to visualise which Appointment he is going to edit

+### View available timeslots by date feature

+#### Implementation

+The view available timeslots by date feature built on the viewAvailable command.
+The `view /on DATE` command will list out all available timeslots on that given date which the user can book appointments with.

+To implement the view available timeslots by date command, we have to update the predicate for the filtered list of timeslots to show on the frontend.
+We had to update the appointment list based on a Predicate with the given date, and subsequently retrieve the timeslot which is already booked, before we determine the available timeslots for that day.

+The view available timeslot command is extended to also filter the appointment list shown on the frontend based on the given date and updates it together.
+Any slots shown on the available timeslot list can be used by the user to book appointments subsequently.

+#### Alternatives considered

+**Aspect: How to implement the view available timeslots by date command:**

+* **Alternative 1 (current choice):** View available timeslot command takes in different parameters such as Predicate
+* which contains the date we want to filter for
+    * Pros: Less coupling, less dependencies on other classes
+    * Cons: Harder to implement

+* **Alternative 2:** Use find appointment command directly and find appointments already booked on that day before
+* deriving available timeslots
+    * Pros: Easier to implement
+    * Cons: Increases coupling between classes such as with the find appointment command

 ## **Planned enhancements**